 Previously, I was a Banting Postdoctoral Fellow at Simon Fraser University (with Jon Moore in the Salmon Watersheds Lab and Earth to Ocean Research Group), and a Vanier, Killam, and Mitacs Scholar during my PhD at the University of Calgary (with John Post).
 I did my MSc in Fisheries at the University of Florida (with Mike Allen), and my BSc in Biology at San Diego State University.

 I combine empirical and theoretical approaches to tackle a variety of challenges in applied ecology.
 In particular, my research rests at the interface of interdisciplinary topics like quantitative ecology, population dynamics, life-history theory, fishery stock assessment, decision-making, spatial ecology, human dimensions, and environmental policy.
 Some of my current research areas include:

 - Landscape ecology and life-history variation of exploited fishes

-- Understanding risk and resilience in social-ecological systems
+- Quantifying risk and resilience in marine and freshwater fisheries

 - Understanding coupled feedbacks between people and nature